Next Offered: Fall 2014

 PSS 145, Turfgrass Management will be a "project oriented" course in which students will develop project plans/proposals for the establishment and maintenence of turf, groundcover and other landscape plants in various landscape settings.
 Students will have an opportunity to assess various systems such as institutional grounds, parks, sports fields, golf courses, and roadsides and learn to develop site specifications and budgets.
 To bring a real world perspective to the course, guest speakers will include active professionals that represent many aspects of the turf and landscape industry including landscape designers, athletic field managers, irrigation professionals, consultants and government regulators.

 Lecture and Lab Times: Refer to the Registrar website

 The course outline will be posted just prior to the semester.
 The following topics will be covered in PSS 145:

 All class materials and assignments are located on the class Blackboard website.

-The major objectives of the field activities are to provide some "hands on" activities involving turf species identification, turf quality, turf pests and to visit and see various turf systems (golf course, sports fields, roadsides, institutional turf, etc.) and meet with the professionals that manage these systems.
+Lab time will be used for students to work on their projects as well as site visits to see various turf systems (golf course, sports fields, roadsides, institutional turf, etc.) and meet with the professionals that manage these systems.
+We will also use lab time for learning the identification and growth patterns of the common turf and groundcover plants of the Northeast.
 Students should always come prepared for inclement weather (old shoes, work clothes, raincoat).

 Reading Materials and Text: